Ezgjan Alioski: Al-Ahli

-Fenerbahçe
+Loan to Fenerbahçe

-On 2 August 2022, he signed a one-year loan contract with Fenerbahçe.
+On 2 August 2022, he signed for Süper Lig club Fenerbahçe on loan for the remainder of the 2022–23 season.

+Alioski won the 2023 Turkish Cup with Fenerbahçe, beating İstanbul Başakşehir 2–0 in the final.

 International career

 Eligible to represent Macedonia and Albania due to his Albanian heritage, Alioski decided to represent the country of his birth, Macedonia.
 After representing Macedonia at various youth levels, he made his debut for the senior side in 2013.

 He scored his first international goal against Albania on 5 September 2016 in a 2018 FIFA World Cup qualification match.
 He mainly played for his national side in a left wing-back position, before being converted to a more attacking midfield position.

 On 6 September 2018, Alioski scored in a 2–0 win over Gibraltar in the UEFA Nations League.
 He scored in his country's next game on 9 September in a 2–0 UEFA Nations League win against Armenia.

 In May 2021, Alioski was selected in the final 26-man squad to represent North Macedonia at the postponed UEFA Euro 2020, marking the country's first appearance at a major tournament.
-During North Macedonia's opening fixture of the tournament against Austria, immediatedly after striker Marko Arnautović (who is half-Serbian) scored, Arnautović angrily shouted towards Alioski and teammate Egzon Bejtulai–both of Albanian descent–what were believed to be anti-Albanian slurs.
+During North Macedonia's opening fixture of the tournament against Austria, immediately after striker Marko Arnautović (who is half-Serbian) scored, Arnautović angrily shouted towards Alioski and teammate Egzon Bejtulai–both of Albanian descent–what were believed to be anti-Albanian slurs.
 Football Federation of Macedonia released a statement calling for action by UEFA.
+On June 17, 2021, he scored a goal against Ukraine, a rebound goal off a saved penalty taken by Alioski.

 Personal life

-Alioski is Muslim.
-He is a multilingual person who can speak Albanian, English, French, German, Italian, Macedonian and Spanish fluently.
+Alioski is Muslim, and is of ethnic Albanian origin from Crnilište.
+He is a multilingual person who can speak Albanian, Croatian, English, French, German, Italian, Macedonian and Spanish fluently.
 He has citizenships of North Macedonia and Switzerland.